The first group of temporarily professed Sisters after the move to South Vietnam

 Presently, the Motherhouse of the Congregation in Vietnam has over 500 members.
 In 1986, Rome established the American Region for all the members who reside in the United States of America.
 This Region has its own formation and novitiate program, with its headquarters in the Diocese of Springfield-Cape Girardeau, Missouri, and local houses in the Archdiocese of St. Louis, Diocese of Kansas City-St. Joseph, Missouri, and the Diocese of Dallas, Texas.

 Due to the long, devastating war in Vietnam, on April 25, 1975, the Congregation allowed 26 young sisters and 7 novices along with the Superior General to migrate to Sydney, Australia.
 Shortly after that, on April 30, South Vietnam fell under Communist regime.
 This resulted in many Vietnamese people fleeing the country by boat in the Pacific Ocean.
 Many refugees found a home in the United States.

-Seeing the need to serve newly arrived refugees, Most Rev. Bernard Law, then Bishop of Springfield-Cape Girardeau, invited the Sisters to the diocese to serve the growing number of Vietnamese refugees.
+In 1979, Most Reverend Bernard Law, then bishop of Springfield-Cape Girardeau, invited the Sisters to the diocese to serve the growing number of Vietnamese refugees.
 He learned of the sisters through Fr.
 Ignatius Dai Le, CRM.
 The first two Sisters assigned to Springfield were Sr. Josephine Do and Sr. Marguerite Tran.
-They arrived between September and December of 1979 living at St. Agnes’ convent.
-The two sisters began to receive young women among the Vietnamese refugees who were interested in religious life.
+They arrived between September and December of 1979 and lived at St. Agnes’ convent.
+Soon after, young women interested in religious life began joining them.

 In 1983, with the help of Bishop Bernard Law, a house at 1121 South Market Street was purchased and used as the Novitiate formation house.
 The first five novices received their religious habits and began their canonical formation.
 In the following year, nine more Sisters from Australia were transferred to St. Agnes’ convent to aid the community’s growing needs.